-As before, there must be signed documentation of a medical diagnosis by a physician, advanced practice registered nurse (APRN), or licensed psychologist (LP).
-Signed documentation from the provider can be hand-written or electronic.
+Currently, there must be signed documentation of a medical diagnosis by a physician, advanced practice registered nurse (APRN), Physician Assistant (PA) or licensed psychologist (LP).
+Allowing a diagnosis from a Physician Assessment was added in Minnesota Statute 125A.02, Subdivision 1 (2022).